m3g/CellListMap.jl/docs/src/Internals.md

-# Low level interface
+# Internals

+!!! warning "Internal API"
+    The functions and types documented in this section are **not part of the public API** and may change without notice between versions.
+They are documented here for reference and for developers who need to understand the internal workings of the package.

+The internal interface provides direct access to the `Box` and `CellList` data structures.
-Since version `0.8.30` we strongly encourage the use of the `ParticleSystem` interface.
-Yet, the low level interface is still available.
-To use it, load the package as usual:
+For most use cases, the [ParticleSystem interface](@ref) is recommended instead.

+To use the internal interface, load the package as usual:
 ```julia
 using CellListMap
 ```

 ## Examples

 The full code of the examples described here is available at the [examples](https://github.com/m3g/CellListMap.jl/blob/main/src/examples/) directory.

 - [Mean difference of coordinates](@ref)
 - [Histogram of distances](@ref)